 Within two days I had also bought a Ford 250 diesel truck and a triple-axle custom trailer.
 As soon as the boat was loaded, we took off for the trip back across the country.
 It took us four long days, and a couple of long nights, to get back to Puget Sound.

 She already had a name, but it seemed quite attached to previous owners, so I decided to change it.
 One of my favorite songs is O Barquinho, a jazz samba tune usually translated as My Little Boat.
 You can hear a lovely version by Karrin Allyson on YouTube.
 (Based on my experience, you might not want to change it without researching a website on the subject of boat names, e.g. www.goodoldboat.com/reader_services/articles/naming.php)

 My wife Martha and I have spent the 12 years since cruising on Puget Sound, where we live on an Island across from Seattle.
 We've been nearly everywhere on the Sound, from the San Juan Islands near the Canadian border to the city of Olympia.

 Alas, the time has come to sell the boat.
 As the principal operator, I now feel I'm getting too old and clumsy to handle the boat safely.
 We haven't done all the things we originally dreamed of doing, of course, but what we have done has been wonderful.

-We hope to find a buyer or buyers like ourselves, who enjoys cruising, exploring, sailing, anchoring, and living on a boat.
-We hope they will be able and ambitious enough to fulfill their own dreams, and maybe even some of ours.
+We have now found a buyer like ourselves, who enjoys cruising, exploring, sailing, anchoring, and living on a boat.
+He and his wife have ambitious plans for cruising in the Northwest, and eventually taking the boat on the Great Loop.
 Barquinho has many years of exciting life ahead of her.